jsmillie7/quick-portfolio/instrument_mgr.md

         settings.last_email = str(datetime.datetime.today())
         settings.update()
 ```
-Within init, several other definitions are called, the first being get_overdue(), which as its name implies, it searches the provided data for overdue items, and creates a dictionary sorted by duedate and type
+Within init, several other definitions are called, the first being self.get_overdue(), which as its name implies, it searches the provided data for overdue items, and creates a dictionary sorted by duedate and type

 ```python
     def get_overdue(self):